-There are posts on Wallet Hacks that serve as a good resource for people looking to solve a specific problem.
+There are posts on this blog that serve as a good resource for people looking to solve a specific problem.
 Our list of the best savings accounts or our bank promotions page are prime examples.
-Our reviews of different products, whether it's a investment platform like Fundrise or a service like Personal Capital, are comprehensive.
+Our reviews of different products, whether it’s a investment platform like Fundrise or a service like Personal Capital, are comprehensive.

 80% of all personal finance boils down to the Prime Directive – “Avoid committing future funds to spending obligations; commit them to saving obligations.”

-The reality is much simpler and easier, there's just less stuff to sell you if you take it.
+The reality is much simpler and easier, but there’s less stuff to sell you if you take this path.
 If you make the right decisions with your 401(k), you can buy all the Starbucks you want and still retire on schedule.

 There are key money decisions that you must focus on if you want to prosper without making unnecessary sacrifices elsewhere.

 A lot of personal finance experts are happy to give you suggestions on how to invest your money – use this calculator to set up your asset allocation, invest with cheap index funds, etc.